ProKil/anlp-grading-tools/README.md

 You'll need `docker` to use this repo.
 Visit the [official guide](https://docs.docker.com/get-started/) to get started.

-After you have install `docker`, install the python package by
+After installing `docker`, install the python package by

 ```
 git clone https://github.com/ProKil/anlp-grading-tools